-The Arawak and Taino peoples who inhabited what is now modern day Jamaica knew that oil rinses should be used on desperate hair in need of an instant hydro-hit.
+The peoples who originally inhabited what is now modern day Jamaica knew that oil rinses should be used on desperate hair in need of an instant hydro-hit.

 In that period Jamaica was called Xamayca which was a local word for “land of water and forest”.